izelnakri/paper_trail/README.md

     field :founded_in, :string

     belongs_to :first_version, PaperTrail.Version
-    belongs_to :current_version, PaperTrail.Version, on_replace: :update
-    # on_replace: :update is important!
+    belongs_to :current_version, PaperTrail.Version, on_replace: :update # on_replace: is important!

     timestamps()
   end